jordoncm/cider/readme.txt

 basePathAdjustment : Allows adjustment of the path that cider's file manager
                      and editor are locked to for all browsing and editing.
 All values must be set in respect to cider's location.
-By default it will be set to '..' to allow editing one directory above cider's location.
+By default it will be set to '~' to allow editing the users home folder.

+port               : The port for Cider to listen for requests on.
+Default port
+                     is 3333.

+suppressBrowser    : Set true to prevent a browser form opening the homepage
+                     on startup.

 terminalLink       : A full URL to a web based console login (i.e. shellinabox).
                      If set, an icon will show on the homepage and link to the